 Seaweed is a greatly underestimated resource that provides food and shelter to marine life.
 It is also used as a food source for people - often referred to as a ‘superfood’ that is rich in iodine and calcium and contains natural antioxidants, minerals and amino acids.
 Seaweed is also an important source for future supply of food and feed (additives), pharmaceuticals, cosmetics, biomaterials and bioenergy.

 Seaweed farming is a mature multi-billion dollar industry and some Asian countries produce tens of millions of tonnes a year.
-But although seaweed grows prolifically in Scottish waters, there is no seaweed farming industry to speak off in the UK is only in its early stages as an emerging industry.
+But although seaweed grows prolifically in Scottish waters, seaweed farming in the UK is only in its early stages as an emerging industry.